-The OER Research Hub project team has been carefully selected to ensure the successful delivery of the projects aims.
+The award winning OER Research Hub project team has been carefully selected to ensure the successful delivery of the projects aims.
 It blends the academic and research expertise needed to undertake and deliver the research findings, with that of robust and professional project delivery.
-The team consists of nine individuals:
+The team currently consists of eight individuals:

-Patrick McAndrew is Professor of Open Education in the Institute of Educational Technology, co-Director of OLnet (http://olnet.org) and leading the Bridge to Success project (http://b2s.aacc.edu) to use OER to help students cope with starting in the US Community College system.
+Patrick McAndrew is Director of the Institute of Educational Technology and Professor of Open Education.
+He was the Co-Director of OLnet (http://olnet.org) and led the Bridge to Success project (http://b2s.aacc.edu) which used OER to help students cope with starting in the US Community College system.
 Patrick has a first degree in Mathematics from University of Oxford and a PhD in Computer Science from Heriot-Watt University.
 His research interests are the design of learning experiences with a focus on the impact of openness.
 He has been researching OER projects since the launch of OpenLearn in 2006.
 He has contributed to commissioned reports for UNESCO, OECD and JISC as part of more than 100 book chapters, journal and conference papers, and published reports.
-He will be the Principal Investigator and Director for the project.
+He is the Principal Investigator and Director for the project.

 Martin Weller is Professor of Educational Technology in IET with extensive experience in innovation in teaching as the chair of the OU’s first massively online course (attracting 12,000 registered students in 2000).
+In May 2014 Martin was awarded an International Council for Open and Distance Education (ICDE) Chair in OER.
 His research area is digital scholarship and his recent book, The Digital Scholar was published in open access and in print/eBook form by Bloomsbury Academic under a Creative Commons license.
 This book includes chapters exploring the meaning of openness and also looks at open access publishing.
 Martin is editor of the open access Journal of Interactive Multimedia in Education (JIME) and blogs at http://edtechie.net.
 He was part of the team that secured funding for the OpenLearn project, and has written extensively on open education and open access.
 He was Principal Investigator on the EU-funded Sidecap project, which addressed uptake of OER in Pacific-Asian countries and FLOSScom, an EU-funded project looking at open source models of education and on the UK JISC-funded SLeD project to developing an open source learning design player.
-As co-Investigator he will have particular responsibility for setting the research methodology and lead the research team within the project.
+As co-Investigator he has particular responsibility for setting the research methodology and leading the research team within the project.

 Robert Farrow BA (Hons), MA, PhD, Pg.CHEP, is a philosopher, interdisciplinay researcher and educational technologist who has compiled, analysed and disseminated a wide range of research into open educational resources and open learning.
-In addition to carrying out internal research for The Open University, he has contributed to a number of externally funded educational technology projects including Mobile Technologies in Lifelong Learning (MOTILL), European Union Framework for Accessible Lifelong Learning (EU4ALL) and Open Learning Network (OLnet).
-Robert is an Associate Editor for the Journal of Interactive Multimedia in Education (JiME).
-In addition to his own research and editorial work, he acts as a referee for a number of academic journals, including International Education Studies, British Journal of Educational Technology, Journal of Online Teaching and Learning, Journal of University Teaching & Learning Practice and Inquiry: An Interdisciplinary Journal of Philosophy .
-He blogs at openmind.ed and can be found on Twitter as philosopher1978.
+In addition to carrying out internal research for The Open University, he has contributed to a number of externally funded educational technology projects including MOTILL, EU4ALL and OLnet.
+Rob is Associate Editor for the Journal of Interactive Multimedia in Education (JiME).
+In addition to his own research and editorial work, he acts as referee for a number of academic journals, including International Education Studies, British Journal of Educational Technology, Journal of Online Teaching and Learning, Journal of University Teaching & Learning Practice and Inquiry: An Interdisciplinary Journal of Philosophy .
+He blogs at openmind.ed & other places and can be found on Twitter as philosopher1978.

 Beck Pitt BA (Hons), MA, PhD, is a Research Assistant on the OER Research Hub project.
 Beck joined the OU in June 2011 and supported the NGLC funded Bridge to Success project for its duration.
 Previously, she worked on the 2.5 year, EC funded FP7 project CESSDA PPP at the University of Essex.
 Beck is a trained philosopher and a committee member of the UK Sartre Society.